CodePrin/HotelBooking_DataAnalysis_Project/README.md

 ## Files
-This repository contains two files other than README.md file, which are as follows:
+This repository contains four files other than README.md file, which are as follows:

 * **HotelBooking.ipynb:** It is a Jupyter Notebook file containing all the python code, documentation and visualization.
 * **hotel_booking.csv:** Dataset file in csv format.